PeterRoschke/WhisperDictation/README.md

 ## Configuration

 - `whisperdictation.language`: Set the transcription language (defaults to English)
-- `whisperdictation.audioDevice`: Select the audio input device
 - `whisperdictation.saveDebugFiles`: Enable saving of audio and transcription files for debugging

 ## Troubleshooting

 If you encounter issues:

-1. Check your microphone permissions
+1. Check your microphone permissions in your system settings
+2. Make sure your desired microphone is set as the system default input device
-2. Verify your OpenAI API key is valid
+3. Verify your OpenAI API key is valid
-3. Enable debug file saving to capture audio recordings for troubleshooting
+4. Enable debug file saving to capture audio recordings for troubleshooting
-4. Check the Output panel (View -> Output -> WhisperDictation) for detailed logs
+5. Check the Output panel (View -> Output -> WhisperDictation) for detailed logs

 ## License